troopashells/M.I.M.P/README.md

 <theme>mugen</theme>
 </system>

-Also if do this remeber to
+Also if do this remeber

 If you u move games to mugen/games change your directories in launch scripts . example roms/wine/games to roms/mugen/games